-Sediment trap efficiency effects may vary in magnitude, but would be long-term, as long as the operation set remains in effect, and local to the reservoir where the change in the metric is occurring.
-Indirect effects of sediment being transported downstream of a dam are expressed in the run-of-river reservoir and free-flowing reach metric, potential changes in sediment supply.
+Sediment trap efficiency effects may vary in magnitude, but would be long-term under all of the alternatives, and local to the reservoir where the change in the metric would occur.
+Indirect effects of sediment being transported downstream of a dam are expressed in the run-of-river reservoir and free-flowing reach metric - potential changes in sediment supply.